 The disadvantages of using 'sticker' kumkum or bindi

 Blockage of ajna chakra can result in many , many undesirable effects.Examples include hormone -related problems and lack of peace.The pituitary gland - master of all glands is located behind the glabella,in other words,the exact point of the ajna chakra.

-The material that covers the point between the eyebrows play a very important role.Even in other cultures, selected gems and stones are used to decorate this spot - with the same science as using kumkum,but with different technology.
+The material that covers the point between the eyebrows play a very important role.Even in other cultures, selected gems and stones are used to decorate this spot - to activate the chakra.

 This is sad to hear as Indians who adore this tradition are in the verge of misleading the science,while westerners are digging deeper into it.

 Remember that our ancestral cultural practices and spiritualism is still deeply encoded within our genes.Not preserving this gift in our very genes is a great mistake to commit.

 It is crucial that we make an effort for a transformation.At present,it is only likely that the senior citizens and those certain parts of the world are using kumkum as it is- the upcoming generation simply appear to grab the trendiest sticker bindi in the market.

 At the same time,be aware of the use of impure kumkum.Most kumkum sold these days are polluted with mercuric elements.This can cause allergies and scarring when applied.

 Here is a good article guide as to how to make your own kumkum :